Daylily, Hemerocallis spp., is a flowering perennial in the Asphodelaceae family that brightens summer gardens in USDA Hardiness Zones 3 to 9.

-Rust is a fungal disease that spreads mostly by air and water in the form of microscopic spores.
+Rust is a fungal disease that spreads mostly by air and water via microscopic spores.

-There are 168 genera of parasitic fungi that cause rust.
-Over half of which are part of the Puccinia genus, and each species has a favorite host plant.
+There are 168 genera of parasitic fungi that can cause rust.
+Over half of these belong to the Puccinia genus, and each species has a favorite host plant.

 For example, the pathogen that spreads canna rust is P. thaliae.